dotxyteam/JEnterpriseServiceBus/j-enterprise-service-bus/design-readme.txt

 DYNAMIC CLASSES UPDATE
 ----------------------
-There are some classes that need to regenerated each time some model values change.
+There are some classes that need to be regenerated each time some model values change.
 The model value on which such class relies may reside in the same containing object as the class.
 In that case it is easy to regenerate the class each time the value changes since it is in the same object.
-But there are some cases where the value is somewhere else in the model.
+But there are some cases where the value is somewhere else in the global model.
 It is then difficult to detect the value change and update the class.
 It is not an option to systematically regenerate the class because each generated class has its own identity, even if it has the same source code as its predecessor.